Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Spending time into developing skills needed by fields that are connected.
+- Transferable Skill Set Development: Investing time in developing the skills required by other related fields.

 Negativity